angular/angular-seed/README.md

 ## Updating Angular

-Since the Angular framework library code and tools are acquired through package managers (npm and bower) you can use these tools to easily update the dependencies.
-Simply run the preconfigured
+Since the AngularJS framework library code and tools are acquired through package managers (e.g. npm) you can use these tools to easily update the dependencies.
+Simply run the preconfigured script:
-script:

 ```
 npm run update-deps
 ```

-This will call `npm update` and `bower update`, which in turn will find and install the latest versions that match the version ranges specified in the `package.json` and `bower.json` files respectively.
+This will call `npm update` and `npm run copy-libs`, which in turn will find and install the latest versions that match the version ranges specified in the `package.json` file.

 ## Loading Angular Asynchronously